ericoporto/ags-manual-wiki/StringFormats.md

 %c | Character (displays the ASCII character of the supplied value)
 %f | Float (displays a float variable)
 %.Xf | Float to X decimal places
-%% | Display the percent character (ie. no variable)
+%% | Display the percent character (i.e. no variable)
 [ | Inserts a new line into the message

 Some examples: